Pacific Motorway (Brisbane–Brunswick Heads): New South Wales section

-The NSW section of the Pacific Motorway to is part of the Pacific Highway upgrade from the Queensland border to West Ballina.
+The NSW section of the Pacific Motorway to is part of the Pacific Highway upgrade from Hexham to the Queensland border.
 It was renamed to Pacific Motorway from Pacific Highway in February 2013.

 The motorway's first stage was completed in July 1985 with the opening of the first stage of the Tweed Heads Bypass from Bilinga just north of the Queensland border to Kennedy Drive at Tweed Heads West, followed by the second stage in November 1992 from Kennedy Drive at Tweed Heads West to Minjungbal Drive at Tweed Heads South.
 Over the next 20 years, sections of the motorway progressively opened to traffic, until the final section, the Banora Point upgrade, opened in September 2012.
 For more comprehensive information on this section of motorway, see the Pacific Highway article.

 Below is an overview of when each stage of the motorway was completed (from south to north):